Dweepa/UNO/README.md

 For Player hand card: **Singly linked list:**

-•	insert at the end
+•	Insert at the end

 •	Delete by info